benzol45/MT_general/README.md

 ## Order & print
 https://github.com/benzol45/MT_order_print
-Has cataloge of products, synchronize it with GIS MT global cataloge.
+Has cataloge of products, synchronizes it with GIS MT global cataloge.

-IU for:
+UI for:
-* ordering new code pools
+* ordering new marking code pools
-* print product labels with DataMatrix code and serial namber to label printer.
+* printig product labels with DataMatrix code and serial namber to label printer.
 Size of label 30x20 mm.
-* view report how much labels are now unused (now does'n work, will male in future)
+* viewing report how much labels are now unused (now does'n work, will make in future)

 ## Marking
 Don't have it now.
 Link to repository will be here.